jiggzson/nerdamer/README.md

 You also have the option of exporting your function to a javascript function which can be useful if you need some filtering from user input.
-Do keep in mind that the argument names are sorted alphabetically for more than one argument.
-To used it add the expression to nerdamer and use the buildFunction method.
+Do keep in mind that the parameters are sorted alphabetically for more than one parameter.
+To use it add the expression to nerdamer and use the buildFunction method.

                 var f = nerdamer('x^2+5').buildFunction();